 It has a great style that feels less casual than many of the sandals above.
 They have more coverage over the foot if you don’t want to shoe so much skin.
 They’re a fantastic option for someone who wants a more mature sandal than a sandal like the Rainbow or Teva above.

 Shop For Clarks Leisa Cacti Sandal

 How to Pick a Walking Sandal?

 If you’re traveling to an outdoor location where you intend to spend your days hiking, biking, running, or climbing, protecting your feet should be high on your list.
 In this scenario, the entire construction of the sandal serves a purpose.
-You should be looking for walking sandals with thick, well-placed lugs on the outsole to give you maximum traction on rocky terrain.
+You should be looking for walking sandals with thick, well-placed lugs on the outsole to gain maximum traction on rocky terrain.

-Whether you’re heading to a beach destination, spending a weekend on the lake, or plan to do a lot of kayaking or rafting, all the best walking sandals for water activities have the same thing in common: they have excellent water resistance and grippy footbeds.
+Whether you’re heading to a beach destination, spending a weekend on the lake, or planning to do a lot of kayaking or rafting, all the best walking sandals for water activities have the same thing in common: they have excellent water resistance and grippy footbeds.